D-Strauss/Python-lab-1/README.md

 # Python-lab-1
 # Hello and welcome to this Black Jack program.
-# Simply run the code and overwhealmingly fun is to come.
+# Simply run the code in your IDE and overwhealmingly fun is to come.
 # Written by Dahni Strauss
-# With assistent aid of ChatGPT